Liam-Booth-Data/spaceship_problem/README.md

     'G': 1,
     'T': 0
 }`

 `df['Deck'] = df['Deck'].map(deck_mapping)`

-After these transformations I was left with a dataframe looking like the following:
+After these transformations I was left with a dataframe looking like the following (this is just an subset due to the size of the dataframe):

 ![Screenshot: Dropping Rows with Missing Values](screenshots/02.png)

+I now needed to handle the missing/invalid values within the numerical data.
+From some exploratory data anaylsis it was found that the 'Age' field had entries of 0.
+It doesn't make sense for someone to be 0 years old, therefore these values were set to missing with `df['Age'] = df['Age'].replace(0, np.nan)`.

+`Age	175`
+RoomService	177
+FoodCourt	178
+ShoppingMall	206
+Spa	181
+VRDeck	184`

 ### Standardizing Weight Units